 There are different ways to do the review, one of the most common and quickest is by requesting a free copy through annualcreditreport.com.
 You can access and order your report by adding information such as your social security number.

-If you are inconvenienced, you can request your free credit report online through TransUnion, Experian and Equifax.
+If you prefer, you can request your free credit report online through TransUnion, Experian and Equifax.
 They can send you the information once a week.

 The information you’ll see on your credit report

 When you receive your report, you’ll notice that it details your financial history for the past five to ten years.
-You have personal information, including your full name, address details, date of birth and contact information.
+It will also reflect personal information, such as your full name, address details, date of birth and contact information.

-Below will be your credit history, including credit applications you have made, loan defaults, late or missed payments and bankruptcies.
+Below, you will find your credit history, including credit applications you have made, loan defaults, late or missed payments and bankruptcies.
 Any credit applications you make in the last five years will be recorded on the report.